Alternative Dispute Resolution

 HOW MUCH DOES mediation COST?

-The cost of mediation services is determined on an hourly, sliding-fee scale based on household income (this payment schedule stands, regardless of prior court orders to equally share costs.).
+The cost of court-ordered mediation services is determined on an hourly, sliding-fee scale based on household income (this payment schedule stands, regardless of prior court orders to equally share costs.).
 Annual income is determined by either a recent tax return, pay stub, or your most recent child support worksheet.
 You must pay for services prior to the start of each session.

 conflict coaching